 You type in words you want to learn, the app automatically translates them and looks up example sentences.

-Then you can can learn saved words in a fun way.
-Reji also reminds you to repeat learned words, so that they don’t slip your memory over time.
+You can learn saved words in a fun multiple-choice game.
+Reji reminds to repeat learned words to remember forever.

 As our previous app – Mate Translate – became quite popular with 3M installs and around 600,000 monthly active users, we found out it was used by language learners a lot.
 We decided to dig deeper into the language learning field to differentiate us more from the competition, such as iTranslate and Google Translate.